-I landed in the city around 2pm in the afternoon.
-My driver met me in baggage claim and escorted me to the car.
-Outside, I was greeted by wonderful 80 degree weather.
+I landed in the city around 2 pm in the afternoon.
+My driver met me in the baggage claim area and escorted me to the car.
+Outside, I was greeted by wonderful, 80-degree weather.
 I knew it was going to be a great visit.

 I found a vacant lounge chair, ordered a drink, and relaxed as a cool breeze, perfectly syncopated to the tropical music throbbing in the background, blew through the palm trees.
 I would have spent the rest of the day relaxing poolside if not for a prearranged dinner with some colleagues.

 I changed into some fashionable Miami Beach attire and met my colleagues at Scarpetta.
 We got a table near a window that offered a spectacular view of the Atlantic Ocean and pool.
 Our meal was served family-style and included braised short ribs, polenta, prime sirloin of beef, roasted orata, chestnut cavatelli, and the Chef’s signature entrée of spaghetti with tomato and basil.
 Although the spaghetti dish was simple, it was the star of our meal – savory and succulent.

 Our main course was followed by a selection of desserts – budino di caramel, coconut panna cotta, and my favorite, the amaedei chocolate cake.
 I had to push the cake out of my reach to prevent myself from eating all of it.